 Wherever the word correlation is present from session 3-5, we could use a linear regression and even introduce non-linear terms instead.
 However, the issue is that linear regression introduces many possible causal explanations for some target's behavior and therefore, even if a relationship is found, it might be caused simply by chance.

-For this reason, it’s a better idea that we adopt these linear and non-linear regression approaches only when we have few possible influencers for a given target (e.g. under 15) from the correlation (and lag-correlation) based method described in session 3-5.
-If we happen to find more than 15 distant influencers for a given target, we can iterate on the regression, and take the highest 15 influencers based on their “weight” given by the regression.
+For this reason, it’s a better idea that we adopt these linear and non-linear regression approaches only when we have few possible influencers for a given target (e.g. under 15) from intermediaries that either are known to bind to a target or are highly correlated either positively or negatively with the target from the correlation (and lag-correlation) based method described in session 3-5.
+If we happen to find more than 15 distant influencers for a given target, we can iterate on the regression, and take the highest 15 influencers based on their “weight” given by the regression and then redo the regression..

-In details, we will put experimental data into a model that uses both Stochastic Gradient Descent and Boosted ‘Regression Trees’ to learn from experimentally observed expression pattern of the influencers and targets, to determine which influencers are predictive of the expression level change of the targets over time.
-The two algorithms are complementary in that regression trees are easier to interpret, but stochastic gradient descent handles interaction better.
+In detail, we will put experimental data into a model that uses both Stochastic Gradient Descent and Boosted ‘Regression Trees’ to learn from experimentally observed expression pattern of the influencers and targets, to determine which influencers are predictive of the expression level change of the targets over time.
+The two algorithms are complementary in that regression trees are easier to interpret, but stochastic gradient descent handles interactions better.

 We will model the target x as a function of the its potential influencers (y1, y2, y3, …, yn) overtime, using the observed expression level over time of x and ys: